-Most people have a general idea of what a facelift is, but many Houston residents don’t thoroughly understand what a facelift entails.
+Most people have a general idea of what a facelift is, but many do not thoroughly understand what a facelift entails.
 The term “facelift” suggests that the procedure raises everything on your face that gravity has pulled down – and viola’, you look younger.
-But, a facelift is a much more sophisticated surgery that produces natural-looking and beautiful results using a variety of advanced techniques.
+In fact, a facelift is a much more sophisticated surgery that produces natural-looking and beautiful results using a variety of advanced techniques.
 A traditional facelift usually begins with your surgeon making an incision in your hairline, near the temples that follows around the earlobe, ending at your lower scalp.
 Your surgeon then removes and redistributes fat while tightening the underlying muscle and tissue to create distinct contours for a more youthful appearance.
 Finally, the skin is redraped over the newly sculpted features, and the excess skin is removed, smoothing away wrinkles.

 A facelift restores your appearance by:

-- Tightening muscles and tissue.
+- Tightening muscles and tissue

-- Contouring and removing excess skin.
+- Contouring and removing excess skin

-- Eliminating and/or repositioning fat deposits.
+- Eliminating and/or repositioning fat deposits

-- Smoothing away marionette lines.
+- Smoothing away marionette lines